MyceliaNetwork/quark.js/README.md

 const e8s = icp * 1e8
 ```

-Quick tip: As you're handling other people's capital and its common to run into
+Quick tip: As you are handling other people's capital and its common to run into
 floating point errors when performing basic arithmetic, we recommend using
 libraries such as: